bnnyng/garden/content/Classical levels of cognitive theory.md

 Levels of explanation in cognitive science imply that phenomena may be [[Disjoint unions|partitioned]] into levels

 %% %are significant because different phenomena may be described using unique, level-specific principles.
-Under the classical approach to the brain as an [[Computationalist and connectionist approaches to cognition|information-processing system]], questions and measurements in cognitive science must target the appropriate level of abstraction.
+Under the classical approach to the brain as an [[Computationalist, connectionist, and rational research traditions in cognitive science|information-processing system]], questions and measurements in cognitive science must target the appropriate level of abstraction.
  %%
 * Depends on computational theory of mind
 * Anders